BOBO41/GameStore/README.md

 - Read the .NET Core 2.0 [release announcement](https://blogs.msdn.microsoft.com/dotnet/2017/08/14/announcing-net-core-2-0/) for more information.
 - the latest Node.js installer could be found [here](https://nodejs.org/en/)

-Also you can run the application in Visual Studio Code (Windows, Linux or MacOS).
+Also, you can run the application in Visual Studio Code (Windows, Linux or MacOS).

-To know more about how to setup your enviroment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)
+To know more about how to setup your environment visit the [Microsoft .NET Download Guide](https://www.microsoft.com/net/download)

 ### Installing

 #### API

-Install nuget packages required and run
+Install NuGet packages required and run

 ```
 cd GameStore.UI.WebApi